Wildmind Buddhist Meditation

 The words here do have a literal meaning:

-i in speech is pronounced like i in mill, but in chanting is often pronounced like ee in bee when it comes at the end of a word
+• i (in normal speech) is pronounced like i in mill, but in chanted speech it is often pronounced like ee in bee when it comes at the end of a word

 The Heart Sutra